AA-Battery/Applied-Machine-Learning/project3.md

 :-------------------------:|:-------------------------:
 <img src="livemap_2.1.png" width="350"> | <img src="livemap_2.2.png" width="350">

 Overall, the two models performed very similarly.
-I think the this is due to the low granularity of the administrative divsion data available for Israel.
+I think this is due to the low granularity of the administrative divsion data available for Israel.
 One difference between the two models was the wider range of variance with the random forest model, which was not as pronounced as with the linear regression model.